GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

    > # OR from .toml file (GMPEs and intensity measures in this case are stored in the residuals object created during computation of the residuals)
    > rspl.ResidualPlot(resid1, resid1.gmpe_list[0], resid1.imts[2], filename, filetype='jpeg') # Plot for gmpe in position 0 in resid1.gmpe_list and intensity measure in position 2 in resid1.imts

    These plots can be used to evaluate how closely the residuals follow the expected trend of a standard normal distribution (which would be observed if the GMPE exactly predicts the expected ground-motion for the considered intensity measure for each record in the parsed metadata).
+Therefore, given that the residual distribution corresponding to perfect fit between a GMPE and the ground-motion records, a mean closer to zero is representative of a better fit than a mean further away from zero.
+Likewise, a standard deviation of 1 would be expected for a GMPE which fits exactly to the considered ground-motion records, and a standard deviation further away from 1 would be expected for a GMPE which fits less well to the considered ground-motion records.

    Note that the filename (position 3 argument in rspl.ResidualPlot) should specify the output directory and filename for the generated figure in each instance.

    We can also plot the probability density functions over all considered spectral periods at once, so as to better examine how the residual distributions vary per GMPE over each spectral period: